Your Minor’s Identity Could Be at Risk

 - Don’t provide all the data the school might seek; some may be frivolous.
 Don’t freely offer up your child’s SSN, and you’re on the right road toward guarding your child’s privacy and data.

-- If your state offers the option, place a freeze on your child’s credit record so hackers cannot open accounts or take out home mortgages in your six-year-old’s name.
+- If your state offers the option, place a freeze on your child’s credit record so hackers cannot open accounts or take out home mortgages in your 6 year old’s name.

 It’s irritating but true.
 Hackers and third parties may seek information about your student.